On this page

 (2) | (since C++20) |

-Equivalent to i += n; return i;
+Equivalent to i += n; return i;.

-These functions are not visible to ordinary unqualified or qualified lookup, and can only be found by argument-dependent lookup when iterator
+These functions are not visible to ordinary unqualified or qualified lookup, and can only be found by argument-dependent lookup when iterator is an associated class of the arguments.

 operator-(std::ranges::iota_view::iterator)